MarcGrol/golangAnnotations/README.md

 ## Summary

 The golangAnnotations-tool parses your golang source-code into an intermediate representation.
-From this intermediate representation, the tool uses your annotations to generate predictable and error-phrone  source-code.
+From this intermediate representation, the tool lloks at your annotations to generate predictable and error-phrone  source-code.

 Example: